jarviscanada/jarvis_data_eng_CatalinaGalan/README.md

 ## Education
 **Concordia University, Montreal (2017-2020)**, Bachelor of Fine Arts, Specialization in Music Composition, Music Theory and Composition
-- Campaign for the New Millenium Scholarship
+- Campaign for the New Millennium Scholarship
 - Ruth Leith Award in Classical Music Performance
 - Graduated with Great Distinction.
 - GPA: 4.14/4.30